codefellows/setup-guide/windows/README.md

 1. It will ask you to enter a username.
 1. It will then ask you to enter and confirm a password.
    - It's recommended it's not too long as you may have to type it a lot.
-Also note that it will protect your password by not displaying it to the screen when you type, but it is registering your key strokes.
+   - Also note that it will protect your password by not displaying ANYTHING at all to the screen, but it is registering your key strokes.
 1. Finally, the prompt will change and you will be on a command line.
-Type `pwd` to see where you currently are in the FS, you should be at `/home/<your username>`. **This is the root level of your Ubuntu user.**
+1. Type `pwd` to see where you currently are in the file system.
+You should be at `/home/<your username>`. **This is the root level of your Ubuntu user.**
    1. If your `pwd` output is not `/home/<your username>`, run the command `cd ~` and check again.
-   1. If the above does not fix the issue, get assistance.
+   1. If you are still not at `/home/<your username>`, get assistance.

 #### Verify that you are running WSL Version 2

-1. Open Terminal
+1. Open Command Prompt from the Windows search bar
 1. Run the following command:

    - `wsl -l -v`